shopgate/cart-integration-shopware/README.md

 You can find more information in our [support center](https://support.shopgate.com/hc/en-us/articles/202798446-Connecting-to-Shopware) and our [developer documentation](https://docs.shopgate.com/).

+## Shop multi views and translations

+We need distinguish url of plugin location to allow Shopware load correct shop view data, locale and configuration

+Shop settings generally should be

+- `virtual Url` field point to (example)
+    - /shop/de for DE shop
+    - /shop/en for EN shop

+Plugin access uri should be accordingly:
+- /shop/de/shopgate/plugin for DE shop view and translations
+- /shop/en/shopgate/plugin for EN shop view and translations

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) file for more information.